1. Busuu vs Babbel

 Winner: Babbel

-Babbel's lifetime subscription ($169-299) includes all 14 languages forever.
-For dedicated polyglots, this one-time payment delivers exceptional value compared to maintaining ongoing subscriptions.
+Babbel's lifetime subscription ($169-299 during sales) covers all 14 languages forever with a single payment.
+For dedicated polyglots, this one-time purchase delivers exceptional value compared to maintaining ongoing subscriptions.

 Scenario 5: Wanting accountability and social motivation